Tableau Workbook Performance Optimization

 About the Author

-Senior Business Analyst with a distinguished expertise in Tableau, Power BI, Machine Learning, SQL, Python, and Project Management.
+Senior Business Analyst with distinguished expertise in Tableau, Power BI, Machine Learning, SQL, Python, and Project Management.
 She has consistently leveraged these skills to drive business success through data-driven insights and strategic planning.

 Karishma VadherSr.
 BI Analyst | USEReady